gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to retrieve the issues that led to the cancellation of bags within a shipment.
+Use this API to get a generated Invoice URL for viewing or download.

 *Success Response:*

-Success.
-Check the example shown below or refer `ShipmentBagReasons` for more details.
+Success, the code is valid and returns a SignedUrl

-Schema: `ShipmentReasons`
+Schema: `ResponseGetInvoiceShipment`